jhock9/digital-biz-card/README.md

 - Node.js
 - Vite.js

-## Installation Instructions
+## Create Your Own Card
-You can use this project to create your own digital business card.
-Follow the steps below to customize it for yourself:
+Follow the steps below to customize one for yourself:

 ### Prerequisites
 - [Node.js](https://nodejs.org/en/)